DenysLebid/-Real-Estate-Dashboard/README.md

 - What is the overall price trend?
 - Which apartments are increasing most in price?
-- What is approximate ROR over the years for apartments in different cities from rent?
+- What is an approximate ROR over the years for apartments in different cities from rent?

 ### Data Analysis